History of water filters

-The history of water filters can be traced to the earliest civilisations with written records.
+The history of water filters can be traced to the earliest civilizations with written records.
 Water filters have been used throughout history to improve the safety and aesthetics of water intended to be used for drinking or bathing.
 In modern times, they are also widely used in industry and commerce.
 The history of water filtration is closely linked with the broader history of improvements in public health.

 Antiquity

-Ancient India and Egypt
+Ancient Egypt

-Ancient Sanskrit and Egyptian writings document practices that were followed to keep water pure for drinking.
-The Sushruta Samhita (3rd or 4th century CE) specified various methods, including: boiling and heating under the sun.
-The text also recommends filtering water through sand and coarse gravel.
-Images in Egyptian tombs, dating from the 15th to 13th century BCE depict the use of various water treatment devices.
+Images, dating from the 15th to 13th century BCE, on the walls of the tombs of Amenophis II and Ramses II, at Thebes, Egypt, depict the use of, possibly Alum utilising, sedimentation and siphon, water filters; while, New Kingdom, papyrus scrolls record the addition of herbs, such as Amla and Vetive, along with plant seeds, minerals, and charcoal to filtration cisterns.

+Ancient Greece

-Greece
+Minoan Greece

+Before 1100 BCE, sand filter, settlement cisterns, along with ceramic hydraulic filters, fitted inline into the feeding ceramic water pipes, were used to remove sediment from domestic water supplies.

+Classic Period

 Mural painting of Galen and Hippocrates, from the 12th century.
 The latter designed a rudimentary water filter.

-Hippocrates conducted his own experiments in water purification.
+Hippocrates (c.
+460 - 370 BCE) conducted his own experiments in water purification.
 His theory of the four humors of the body led him to believe that the maintenance of good health required that the four humors be kept in balance.
 He recommended that feverish patients immerse themselves in a bath of cool water, which would help realign the temperature and harmony of the four humors.
 Hippocrates believed that water had to be clean and pure.
 Rainwater was the best water, but had to be boiled and strained before drinking to get rid of the "bad smell" and to avoid hoarseness of the voice.
 He designed a crude water filter to “purify” the water he used for his patients.
 Later known as the “Hippocratic sleeve,” this filter was a cloth bag through which water could be poured after being boiled.

-Various methods for masking bad water were used: Diophanes of Nicaea of the first century BC advised putting macerated laurel into rainwater, Paxamus proposed that bruised coral or pounded barley, in a bag, be immersed in bad tasting water. and the eighth century Arabian alchemist, Gerber, described various stills for purifying water that used wick siphons — to transfer water from one vessel to another.
+Various methods for masking bad water were used: Diophanes of Nicaea of the first century BC advised putting macerated laurel into rainwater, Paxamus proposed that bruised coral or pounded barley, in a bag, be immersed in bad tasting water.

+Ancient India

+The Sushruta Samhita (3rd or 4th century CE, Gupta text) specified various methods, including: boiling and heating water under the sun.
+The text also recommends filtering water through sand and coarse gravel.